-Backpacking the ruins of Machu Picchu
+Backpacking in the ruins of Machu Picchu

 Machu Picchu, according to us the most amazing world’s ancient gem, towering out impressively over the Peruvian jungle and endless mountains.
-Machu Picchu is well deserved one of the New Wonders of the World in this unique location, descending from the rich Inca culture.
+Machu Picchu is well deserved one of the New Wonders of the World in this unique location, descending from the rich Inca culture

 In this magical place a lot of backpackers experience the mystical Inca spirit and presence that still surrounds this wonderful place.
 The great ruins of Machu Picchu are well hidden in the mountains around Cusco, where you can find our award winning hostel Pariwana Cusco.